 B. Product Data: Submit panel manufacturerert does not allow water infiltration to building interior, with metal flashing and cof individual components and profiles, finishes, and panel manufacturer’s written and published installation instructions and installation guides.

 C. Shop Drawings: Show wall panel system with flashings and accessories in plan and elevation; sections and details.
 Include metal thicknesses and finishes, panel lengths, joining details, anchorage details, flashings and special fabrication provisions for termination and penetrations.
 Indicate relationships with adjacent and interfacing work.
-Shop drawings to be prepared by metal wall panel manufacturer and sealed by a professional engineer registered in the state of project location.
+Shop drawings to be prepared by metal wall panel manufacturer or Installation contractor and sealed by a professional engineer registered in the state of project location.

 1. Details for forming sheet metal wall panel assembly, including seams and dimensions.